Skip to main content

 Assistant Professor

-Dr. Megan Fabbri (she/her) is an Assistant Professor in social work at West Virginia University.
-Her community-engaged research focuses on the human rights of individuals in vulnerable situations from a global social work perspective.
-Dr. Fabbri is currently working in Belize to assist with the implementation of mental health care interventions in low-resourced communities.
-She has also worked in Colombia with both domestic Colombian and migrant Venezuelan women in sex work during the Covid-19 pandemic to increase access to formal social services.
+Dr. Megan Fabbri is an Assistant Professor in social work at West Virginia University.
+She graduated with a PhD in Social Work from The Ohio State University in 2022 and an MSW from the University of Pittsburgh in 2014.
+Dr. Fabbri’s community-engaged research focuses on the human rights of individuals in vulnerable situations from a global social work perspective.
+She is currently working in Belize to assist with the implementation of mental health care interventions in low-resourced communities.
+She is also working with immigrants and refugees through a sport-focused intervention to address disparities and promote life skills.
 Additionally, Dr. Fabbri has extensive teaching experience focusing on social work pedagogy, community organizing, and social welfare policy.
-Prior to academic work, Dr. Fabbri worked predominantly with migrant children and their families where she supported and advocated for services, specifically in the areas of education and health care.
+Prior to academic work, Dr. Fabbri worked predominantly with migrant children and their families, where she supported and advocated for services, specifically in the areas of education and health care.

 EDUCATION